Marvel Family: Mary Bromfield (Mary Marvel)

-Freddy Freeman (Captain Marvel Jr./Shazam Jr.)
+Freddy Freeman (Captain Marvel Jr.)

 In both the Golden Age and 1990s versions of the Marvel Family, Billy's friend and classmate, Freddy Freeman, was attacked and left disabled by the supervillain Captain Nazi, and was given the power to become a Marvel to save his life.
 Whenever he spoke Captain Marvel's name, Freddy becomes a teenage version of Captain Marvel.
 This created the odd problem that he could not identify himself without changing back to his regular form.

 During the mid-1990s, the Freddy character went by the alias CM3 (short for "Captain Marvel Three", "CM1" being Billy and "CM2" being Mary) so that he could identify himself without transforming.
 He was a member of the Teen Titans during the late 1990s and later, the Outsiders in the early 2000s.
 The 2006–2008 Trials of Shazam! mini-series featured Freddy gaining the powers of Captain Marvel as Shazam, while Billy took over for the dead wizard Shazam as Marvel.

 In current DC Comics continuity from 2012 on, Freddy Freeman (now a blond teenager instead of the traditional black-haired youth, though still physically disabled) is Billy Batson's foster brother, a smart-mouthed pickpocket and trickster whose parents are in prison.
-He shares Billy's secret and by saying "Shazam!" can gain a form similar to an adult version of the traditional Captain Marvel, Jr., in a blue uniform.
+He shares Billy's secret and by saying "Shazam!" can gain a form similar to an adult version of the traditional Captain Marvel Jr., in a blue uniform.

 Eugene Choi

 Eugene Choi is Billy Batson's foster brother, an intelligent, bookish teenager about his age of Asian descent with a love of technology and video games.
 Eugene's bookishness is offset by a competitive and impulsive nature that causes trouble for him and the others at times.
 Introduced in the Flashpoint miniseries, Eugene can share Billy's power by saying "Shazam!" and become an adult Shazam-powered version of himself in a silver/gray uniform.

-In addition to the standard Shazam power-set, Eugene has the additional power of technopathy, which allows him to talk to and control machines and technology.
+In addition to the standard Shazam power-set, Eugene has the additional power of technopathy which allows him to manipulate technology.

 Pedro Peña

 Pedro Peña is Billy Batson's foster brother, an overweight teenager of Mexican descent who is around Billy's age.
 Introduced in the Flashpoint miniseries, Pedro can share Billy's power by saying "Shazam!" and becoming an adult Shazam-powered version of himself in a green uniform.
 Pedro's adult form, resembling a tall, bearded powerlifter, is a stark contrast to his personal insecurity and shyness.
-While the comics have yet to make any such distinction, the 2019 live-action feature film Shazam! implies that Pedro is gay or asexual, and later confirmed to be gay by the Shazam!
-Fury of the Gods screenwriter Henry Gayden.
+While the comics have yet to make any such distinction, the 2019 live-action feature film Shazam! implies that Pedro is gay or asexual, with him later confirmed to be gay by screenwriter Henry Gayden and also on-screen in Shazam!
+Fury of the Gods.

-In superhuman form, Pedro has extra amounts of super-strength compared to the rest of the Shazam Family, gaining the strenght of Hercules.
+In superhuman form, Pedro has extra amounts of super-strength compared to the rest of the Shazam Family, gaining the strength of Hercules.